 - Repayment frequency.
 Lenders will usually allow you to select your own repayment frequency so you can match it with the frequency at which you get paid.
 This will normally be a choice between weekly, fortnightly or monthly repayments.

 - Repayment type.
-You may be able to choose whether to make principal and interest or interest-only repayments for your loan.
+You may be able to choose whether to make principal and interest or interest-only repayments for your boat loan.

 How can the calculator help me?